 That Time the Grateful Dead Kicked Up Some Rustic Dust on ‘Workingman’s Dead’

 The Grateful Dead spent almost a year in total making their second and third studio albums, Anthem of the Sun and Aoxomoxoa.
-When they resurfaced on June 14, 1970 with Workingman's Dead, the world saw that they didn't want to fuss over the songs.
-Or anything else, for that matter.
+When they resurfaced on June 14, 1970, with Workingman's Dead, it was evident they didn't want to fuss over the songs ... or anything else for that matter.

 Inspired by Crosby, Stills & Nash's success, they wanted to focus on the music and, in particular, their voices this time, instead of the psychedelic, studio-enhanced sprawl that overtook Anthem of the Sun and Aoxomoxoa at times.
 Workingman's Dead was going to be the Grateful Dead's roots album, something like the Band perfected on their 1969 self-titled classic -- a record that showed that the group was not just something you put on when you wanted to trip.

 Along with American Beauty, which was released later in the year, Workingman's Dead signaled a creative turning point for the Dead.
 Live/Dead may best represent the Dead experience on record, but the band's two 1970 folk albums are musically more interesting and, ultimately, more satisfying.

 Without the drugged-out clutter that found its way on their first three albums, the Grateful Dead entered the San Francisco sessions for their fourth record with the idea of getting in and out of there as quickly as possible.
 Armed with some of their strongest songs -- not concepts, not skeletal frames, not launching points, but actual songs -- the band recorded the LP in nine days with little of the commotion that went into the pieced-together, but excellent, Anthem of the Sun.